 (1) $$CT{m,2016} = \frac{ChildBenefitAmount{m,2016}}{Population{m,2016}}$$ where $\Delta Y{m,2011-2019}$ denotes the change in support for PiS (100 votes for PiS divided by eligible voters), and X'm is the set of controls measured in 2011.
 Our continuous treatment variable is measured in the year the child benefit program was introduced.
 Our reason for this is that the per capita child benefit after 2016 may be partially endogenous if households adjusted their fertility decisions based on the child benefit program.
-In 2016, the number of children in a family was still the result of fertility decisions made in the pre-treatment period.
-Depending on the specification, we control for latitude, longitude, distance to Warsaw, distance to the provincial capital, urbanization rate, fraction of the population with at least secondary education, log population density, femininity ratio, average age, share of 13-17-year-olds in the 2011 population, fraction of the population above retirement age, personal income tax revenue, unemployment rate, support for PiS in the 2011 elections, support for the EU membership in the 2003 accession referendum, support for populist parties in 2005, incidence of out-of-wedlock births, and electoral district fixed effects.
+In 2016, the number of children in a family was still the result of fertility decisions made in the pre-treatment period.7 In our baseline specification, we control for a rich set of control variables.
+First, we control for measures of pre-treatment political preferences and social norms: support for PiS in the 2011 elections, support for the EU membership in the 2003 accession referendum, support for populist parties in 2005, incidence of out-of-wedlock births.
+Although the correlation of fertility with support for PiS is very weak (Figure B.4), these variables are strongly correlated with the change in the support for PiS.
+The support for PiS was traditionally stronger in Eastern Poland and in small municipalities.
+Hence, we additionally control for geographical variables: latitude, longitude, distance to Warsaw, distance to the provincial capital, as well as demographic characteristics such as urbanization rate and log population density.
+We also control for other demographic characteristics which may be correlated with the support for PiS and the treatment intensity: the fraction of the population with at least secondary education, femininity ratio, average age, share of 13-17-year-olds in the 2011 population, and fraction of the population above retirement age.
+In particular, the share of 13-17-year-olds in the 2011 population is a proxy for deep-rooted fertility preferences.
+Controlling for a fraction of the population above retirement age is important, as PiS introduced new cash transfers for the elderly.
+We also control for economic variables that may influence both fertility decisions

-Next, we estimate the following difference-in-differences equation:
+Next, we estimate the following equation in the style of difference-in-differences:

-(2) $$\Delta Y{m,2011-2019} = \gamma + \beta C T{m,2016} + X'm \kappa + \epsilon_m$$
+(2) $$\Delta Y{m,2011-2019} = \gamma + \beta C T{m,2016} + X'm \kappa + \epsilon_m$$ and electoral preferences: personal income tax revenue is a proxy for the average income and unemployment rate measures municipalities' labor market situation.
+Finally, we control for electoral district fixed effects to account for variations in trends regarding the support for PiS between districts (e.g., due to varying quality of PiS candidates).

-$^{^8}$ As the child benefit was introduced in April 2016, the first "child benefit" children would have been born in January 2017.
+7As the child benefit was introduced in April 2016, the first "child benefit" children would have been born in January 2017.